vatbub/zorkClone/README.md

 ## I am a nerd, I want to contribute
 I am glad to know that I am not the only nerd around here so let me know via [eMail](mailto:vatbub123@googlemail.com) and I'll happily add you to the team.
 Feel free to [file issues](https://github.com/vatbub/zorkClone/issues/new), fork or submit PRs.

+## The roadmap
+- create a functioning framework for textbased adventure games (data model, gui, parser)
+- Rewrite the story of Zork I, II and III using the framework